greyltc/italian/README.md

 __Q10__: Do I have to know/learn the Italian language?
 __A10__: No. Except potentially for the spouses who married in after 27 April 1983 (see above question) who wish to become Italian citizens through marriage (which is via a separate application).

+__Q11__: Do we all have to be in Italy for any part of this process?
+__A11__: No. None of us have to set foot in Italy for any of this.
+The rule actually is that you have to submit your paperwork to the Italian consulate where you live.
+HOWEVER, one approach I've read about that many people take is they do an extended "visit" to Italy (on say their US passport), and register with a commune as living there.
+Then they submit their paperwork to a local office and they get their citizenship recognized SUPER quickly.
+It's like the fast track method to skip the (possibly very long) waiting and processing times that the foreign Italian consulates have. [source](http://getitaliancitizenship.com/italian-dual-citizenship-applying-in-italy-vs-at-the-consulate/) and [source](https://www.italymondo.com/services/citizenship/skipconsulate/)

 ## Eligibility
 Who's eligible to join the Italian citizenship party? i.e. who of us is actually an Italian citizen now, but just doesn't have the paperwork (e.g. passport) to prove it?
 - all descendants of our [Key ancestor](/README.md#Key_ancestor) __except__ those who descended through Auntie Flo (because this line was broken by Noni's naturalization  to become a US citizen)